Location: Jacksonville, FL

 Architect: Dasher Hurst Architects – Jacksonville, FL

-Material and Finish: Field painted white steel posts with wood top rail.
+Material and Finish: Steel posts painted white with wood top rail.

 Description: Interior staircase and balcony cable railings with ADA-compliant handrails.